chrisyeh96/africa_poverty_clean/data/README.md

-`year`          | year that the survey started (some surveys lasted more than 1 year) `lat`           | latitude coordinate of the cluster, possibly displaced (see [below](#gps-coordinate-displacement)) `lon`           | longitude coordinate of the cluster, possibly displaced (see [below](#gps-coordinate-displacement)) `wealthpooled`  | mean asset wealth index (AWI) of households within the cluster `households`    | number of households surveyed in the cluster `urban_rural`   | 0 = rural, 1 = urban
+`year`          | year that the survey started (some surveys lasted more than 1 year) `lat`           | latitude coordinate of the cluster, possibly displaced (see [below](#gps-coordinate-displacement)) `lon`           | longitude coordinate of the cluster, possibly displaced (see [below](#gps-coordinate-displacement)) `GID_1`         | level 1 administrative region ID `GID_2`         | level 2 administrative region ID `wealthpooled`  | mean asset wealth index (AWI) of households within the cluster `households`    | number of households surveyed in the cluster `urban_rural`   | 0 = rural, 1 = urban

+The administrative region IDs are taken from the [GADM](https://gadm.org/) v3.6 database.
+Due to the random displacement of geocoordinates, certain (lat, lon) coordinates do not strictly fall within an administrative region of the country.
+In these cases, the coordinates were assigned to the closest region.
+For points in Lesotho, where level 1 administrative regions are not further divided into level 2 administrative regions, the level 2 region ID is set to be the same as the level 1 region ID.
+For details, see [`other/match_gids.py`](../other/match_gids.py).

 The AWI used in the `wealthpooled` index was computed as follows:
 1. Take the PCA of household-level assets from 86 DHS surveys spanning 1994 to 2016.
 The value of the first principle component is the household-level asset wealth index (AWI).